Neubauer-Group/NCSA-Blue-Waters-Examples/README.md

 Note: A [Machine Oriented Mini-server](https://linux.die.net/man/8/pbs_mom) (MOM) node is a shared service resource that manages job execution, and on Blue Waters is accessed through starting an [interactive session](https://bluewaters.ncsa.illinois.edu/interactive-jobs).

-**Example: Running the `pyhf:latest` Docker image**
+**Example: Running a Docker image**

-From the Blue Waters login node start an interactive Shifter job on a single node with 32 processes per node (ppn) on an XE node for a maximum of 1 hour
+From the Blue Waters login node start an interactive Shifter job on a single node with 32 processes per node (ppn) on an XE node (**N.B.** XK is required for GPUs) for a maximum of 1 hour

 ```
 qsub -I -l gres=shifter -l nodes=1:ppn=32:xe -l walltime=01:00:00